-to ensure you receive notices for evacuations and shelter openings.
-Residents can verify local shelter openings with Emergency Management by calling the EOC at 548-0900.
+Depending on weather conditions and staffing availability, not all public shelter facilities may be opened.
+Sign up for Citizen Alerts to ensure you receive timely notices for evacuations and shelter openings.
+Residents can verify local shelter openings with Emergency Management by calling the EOC at 548-0900

 If you go to a public emergency shelter, be prepared!

-Once you check in, you will likely be housed (i.e. given some space on the floor) in a school gymnasium or similar wind/storm-rated facility until the hazardous conditions have passed and officials have confirmed it is safe to return to your home.
-Although some food and water will be available in the public shelter, it might take a while; eat a good meal before you go and take your personal "go-kit" packed with sufficient supplies to last you 4-5 days.
+Once you check in, you will be housed (i.e. given some space on the floor) in a school gymnasium or similar wind/storm-rated facility until the hazardous conditions have passed and officials have confirmed it is safe to return to your home or transition to long-term shelter (that could be a couple of days).

 You will need:

-If you have a pet(s) with you
+If you have pets with you

 , each must have their own secure cage/crate